skip to Main Content

 Eugene Alvarez, Company Manager

-With a business degree and a professional dance background Eugene Alvarez has found his perfect niche at Ballet Austin.
-While studying at the University of Texas, Austin he took a recreational ballet class with teacher and, at the time, artistic director of Austin Ballet Theater, Stanley Hall.
+With a business degree and a professional dance background, Eugene Alvarez has found his perfect niche at Ballet Austin.
+While studying at The University of Texas at Austin he took a recreational ballet class with a teacher and, at the time, Artistic Director of Austin Ballet Theater, Stanley Hall.
 Soon Eugene was supplementing his college studies and UT ballet classes with classes, rehearsals and performances at Austin Ballet Theater.
 After graduation, degree in hand and only a couple of years into his auditor job at UT, Eugene left the business world for a chance to dance professionally with Ballet Austin.
 He danced for seven seasons and rose through the ranks to dance principal roles with fellow company members at the time, Stephen Mills and Michelle Martin.
-Retired from ballet he held administrative positions with The Texas HIV Connection and Jackson/Ruiz Salon before being invited back to Ballet Austin by current Artistic Director Stephen Mills.
-He’s been the company manager position since the fall of 2002 and feels fortunate to be able to use his business background to support his love for the arts.
+After retiring from ballet, Eugene held administrative positions with The Texas HIV Connection and Jackson/Ruiz Salon before being invited back to Ballet Austin by current Artistic Director Stephen Mills.
+He has been the Company Manager since the fall of 2002 and feels fortunate to be able to use his business background to support his love for the arts.

 Christopher Swaim, Rehearsal Director

-Alexa Capareda, Rehearsal Director- Ballet Austin II and Butler Fellows
+Alexa Capareda, Rehearsal Director- Ballet Austin TWO and Butler Fellows

 Alexa Capareda received her early training in classical ballet and modern dance at the Philippine High School for the Arts in her native Philippines.
 After moving to Texas, she trained professionally at Ballet Austin.
 She continued her studies in Canada at Ecole Superieure de Ballet Contemporain de Montreal before joining Mario Radacovsky’s Balet Bratislava in Slovakia, where she had the privilege of performing Jiri Kylian’s Falling Angels and Six Dances.
 She began exploring her own choreography before leaving Europe, winning 3rd prize at the 2013 Festival of Choreographic Miniatures in Serbia.

 Capareda joined Ballet Austin’s artistic staff and Academy faculty in 2015.
-As Rehearsal Director for Ballet Austin II and the Butler Fellows, she has restaged ballets by Stephen Mills, Nelly van Bommel, Nick Kepley, Thang Dao, and Jimmy Orrante for Ballet Austin II, and has created original pieces for BAII and the Butler Fellowship Program.
-Maria and the Mouse Deer, her new ballet for BAII based on Philippine folk stories, has been awarded a Grants for Arts Projects award from the National Endowment for the Arts.
+As Rehearsal Director for Ballet Austin TWO and the Butler Fellowship Program, she has restaged ballets by Stephen Mills, Nelly van Bommel, Nick Kepley, Thang Dao, and Jimmy Orrante for Ballet Austin TWO, and has created original pieces for Ballet Austin TWO and the Butler Fellowship Program.
+Maria and the Mouse Deer, her most recent new work for Ballet Austin TWO based on Philippine folk stories, has been awarded a Grants for Arts Projects award from the National Endowment for the Arts.

 Capareda is an artist and Assistant Director with Jennifer Hart’s Performa/Dance.
 She has co-produced and performed with Frank Wo/Men Collective and has worked with ARCOS, BLiPSWiTCH, Jennifer Sherburn, and Magdalena Jarkowiec.
 She has collaborated with sound artists/musicians Steve Parker, Brent Baldwin, Henna Chou, Lynn Lane, Austin Camerata, LOLA Austin, and visual artists Tom Suhler and Susan Scafati.
 She has presented work at Austin Dance Festival, Barnstorm Dance Festival, and Fusebox Festival.
 In 2017, Capareda received an Austin Critics Table Award for Excellence as a Dancer.
-She has a B.A. in English and a minor in Theater and Dance from UT Austin.
+She has a Bachelor of Arts degree in English and a minor in Theater and Dance from The University of Texas at Austin.

 CREATIVE SERVICES STAFF